ambercouch/ac-testimonial-posts/readme.txt

 == Description ==

-A simple WordPress plugin that add a Testimonial custom post type to your WordPress website.
-Added Testimonials with titles, citations, excerpts and content and add them to your website with some easy shortcode
+A simple WordPress plugin that adds a Testimonial custom post type to your WordPress website.
+Added Testimonials with titles, citations, intros and content and add them to your website with some easy shortcode
 == Installation ==

 Use WordPress' Add New Plugin feature, searching "AC testimonial posts", or download the archive and: